fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 }

 ```
-For a detailed list of attributes you can check the API reference page of pie2D chart.

 A pie2D chart configured to show percent values on the chart looks like this:

 {% embed_chart standard-charts-pie-and-doughnut-charts-example-5.js %}

 Click [here](http://jsfiddle.net/fusioncharts/hLhjhft8/) to edit the pie 2D chart.

-## Customize the center label for a doughnut chart
+## Customize the Center Label for a Doughnut Chart

 For a doughnut chart, you can configure the default text that will be rendered on the center label.
 You can also configure the text that will be rendered on the center label when the mouse pointer is hovered over one of the doughnut slices.